-The final thing to realize before watching this is that when the word science is used, that doesn’t necessarily mean different results can’t pop up in different studies.
+The final thing to realize before watching this is that the word “science” does not mean conclusive and irrefutable fact.
 Nor does it mean we suddenly have to shift our focus onto these attributes in order to look good.
 At the end of the day, what people will find most attractive is your ability to be a good, honest, and loving person.
 If we could focus on that as much as we do our appearance, the world would be a very different place.

 It’s also important to do a reality check; you may notice that you disagree with some or all of the characteristics below, which suggests that these ideas are subjective, even though they have been promoted as objective.

-1. Specific waist to hip ratios suggest favorable child birthing bodies
+1. Specific waist to hip ratios, which suggest favourable child birthing bodies

 5. Wearing less makeup

 Your life path number can tell you A LOT about you.